Azure-Samples/service-fabric-dotnet-getting-started/README.md

 **Important note:** The VisualObjects web service depends on two JavaScript files that are not directly included in the sample due the licensing restrictions.
 Follow the instructions in the Readme to learn how to set up the sample.

-### VoicemailBoxAdvanced

-The VoicemailBoxAdvanced sample demonstrates some of the additional features of the actor framework, including timers and reminders.

 ## Service Samples
 ### Chatter